arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

 # Troubleshooting
 ## OpenMV Firmware Flashing Issues
-- If the upload of the OpenMV firmware fails, put the board back in boot loader mode and try again.
+- If the upload of the OpenMV firmware fails during the download, put the board back in boot loader mode and try again.
 Give it a few tries until the firmware gets successfully uploaded.
+- If the upload of the OpenMV firmware fails without even starting, try uploading the latest firmware using the "Load Specific Firmware File" option.
+You can find the latest firmware on the [OpenMV Github repository](https://github.com/openmv/openmv/releases).
 - If you experience issues putting the board in bootloader mode, make sure you first update the bootloader to the latest version using the *PortentaH7_updateBootloader* sketch from the examples menu in the Arduino IDE.
 - If the camera cannot get recognized by the OpenMV IDE or if you see a "No OpenMV Cams found!" message, press the reset button of Portenta once and wait until you see the blue LED flashing.
 Then try again connecting to the board.